Mediterranean Spinach and Feta Casserole

 • Preheat the oven to 425° F and line a 9×13-inch baking dish with parchment paper.

-• Meanwhile, heat 2 tbsp olive oil in a large skillet over medium heat.
+• Meanwhile, heat 2 tablespoons of olive oil in a large skillet over medium heat.
 Add the onion and cook for 3-4 minutes, until softened.

 • Add the garlic and cook for another 1-2 minutes, stirring occasionally, until fragrant.